Sign Up

 Introduction

-A psychosocial assessment is an evaluation of an individual's mental health and social well-being.
+A psychosocial assessment evaluates an individual's mental health and social well-being.
 It assesses self-perception and the individual's ability to function in the community.
-The psychosocial assessment goal is to understand the patient to provide the best care possible and help the individual obtain optimal health.
+The goal of a psychosocial assessment is to understand the patient to provide the best care possible and help the individual obtain optimal health.

 Psychosocial Assessment